Close

 • Regular drop-ins with the Code team and other Signatories

-• Webinars on topics to help you meet the pledges of The Code and meet other likeminded organisations
+• Online workshops on topics to help you meet the pledges of The Code and meet other likeminded organisations

-• Over 210 Signatories and Supporters from whom your organisation can learn from, share ideas with and access practical advice through Code Connect (coming soon!)
+• Over 300 Signatories and Supporters from whom your organisation can learn from, share ideas with and access practical advice through Code Connect

 What are Supporters committing to?